 Paint or cover it with wrapping paper and / or photos.
 Help your child, depending on their age, to ‘write’ their name, age, favourite things and other important information on a piece of paper that fits neatly in the lid.
 Include mementoes of this year and find some new treasures from round the house or in the park or garden.
 Finally, tie it up and store it somewhere safe.
 Maybe you can take it down next half term and add some new souvenirs?

 So there you have it.
 A fair few ideas to make the most of the break.
-Do remember, if you need any guidance on shopping, or anything else, our Live Chat Team are always here to help, 8am-10pm, every day.
+Do remember, if you need any guidance on shopping, or anything else, our Live Chat Team is always here to help, 9 am - 5 pm, every weekday.
 Just hit that purple button, bottom right.

 Felt campfire: thebearandthefox.com